SeeratArora/MCW-ML-Ops/Hands-on lab/Exercise 2: Registering the model.md

 Duration: 15 minutes

-In this exercise, you explore the approaches you can take to managing the model versions, their association with Experiment Runs, and how you can retrieve the models both programmatically and via the [Azure Machine Learning studio](https://ml.azure.com).
+In this exercise, you explore the approaches you can take to managing the model versions, their association with Experiment Runs, and how you can retrieve the models both programmatically and via the **Azure Machine Learning studio** *https://ml.azure.com*.

 ### Task 1: Register Model using Azure Machine Learning Python SDK